Frequently Asked Questions, Native housing programs

 Tenants, if you are sending an email, please make sure to include your address in the subject line.

-Depending on rental unit availability that will support you and your family's housing needs, it may take anywhere from one (1) year or more for approved applicants to be placed in a new home.
+Depending on rental unit availability that will support you and your family's housing needs, it may take anywhere from one (1) year or more for approved applicants to be placed in a new home, sometimes less.

-When the unit is ready for the applicant to move in, an appointment is scheduled between the applicant and the Tenant Placement Worker to complete the signing of a new lease agreement and later to conduct a final Move-in Condition Inspection of the unit.
-Keys are released when all paperwork has been completed and the first month's rent is paid.
+When the unit is ready for occupancy, an appointment is scheduled between the applicant and the Tenant Placement Worker to complete the signing of a new lease agreement and later to conduct a final Move-in Condition Inspection of the unit.
+Keys are released only when all new move-in paperwork has been completed and the first month's rent is paid.

 How long will my Application remain on file (active)?

-It is your responsibility to keep in touch with the Tenant Placement Worker on a regular basis to ensure that your application remains active, and to provide the Corporation with any/all updates of information concerning your application within thirty (30) days (such as changes to your household members, income, or accommodations).
+It is your responsibility to keep in touch with the Tenant Placement Worker on a regular basis, or at min. every six (6) months to ensure that your application remains active.
+Applicants must also provide the Corporation with any/all updates of information concerning your application within thirty (30) days (such as changes to your household members, income, or accommodations).

-It is the policy of the Corporation that all applications without activity in a six (6) months period will be changed to an “Inactive” status; after twelve (12) months, applications are removed from the Corporation's waiting list and the file is closed.
+It is the policy of the Corporation that all applications without activity past a six (6) months period will be changed to an “Inactive” status; after twelve (12) months, application files are closed and removed from the Corporation's waiting list.

 Would I be responsible to pay for utilities such as Hydro (Electricity), Heat, or Water?